millacarmona/morphospace/README.md

-The basic idea behind `morphospace` is to build empirical morphospaces using multivariate ordination methods, then use the resulting ordination as a reference in which elements representing different aspects of morphometric variation are projected.
+The basic idea behind `morphospace` is to build empirical morphospaces using multivariate ordination methods, then use the resulting ordination as a reference frame in which elements representing different aspects of morphometric variation are projected.
 These elements are added to both graphic representations and objects as consecutive ‘layers’ and list slots, respectively, using the `%>%` pipe operator from `magrittr`